 Gail Albert Halaban: Paris Views

-Gail Albert Halaban (born in Washington, D.C., 1970) received an MFA in photography from Yale University.
-She has taught at the Pasadena Art Center and International Center of Photography, and at Yale, among other notable institutions.
-She has been included in both group and solo exhi¬bitions internationally.
-Her previous book, Out My Window, was published by powerHouse Books in 2012.
+Gail Albert Halaban received an MFA in photography from Yale University, where she was mentored by Gregory Crewdson.
+She has taught at the School of Visual Arts and International Center of Photography, both in New York, and at Yale, among other notable institutions.
+She has been included in both group and solo exhibitions internationally.
+Her previous book, Out My Window, was published by powerhouse Books in 2012.
 She is represented by Edwynn Houk Gallery in New York.

 Christian Caujolle is an art critic, teacher, and curator, who was also the founder and director of Agence VU’, Paris.

 Cathy Rémy is a French journalist and photo assistant at Le Monde who previously wrote about Gail Albert Halaban’s Parisian photographs for M le Magazine du Monde.